Abstract

 However, there were a few borderline cases.
 Beat perception did not appear as defective as production was in five individuals with severe motor entrainment deficits.
 These impaired-synchronization subjects managed to perform in the low but normal range in the perceptual BAT.
 Conversely, two individuals exhibited a deficit in the BAT while tapping along to music normally.
 These seven cases of dissociation question the causal assertion of the ASAP model between motor entrainment and beat perception.
 However, the evidence for a dissociation is not strong because all seven subjects performed poorly in general.

 The examination of dissociations raises a thorny question concerning the diagnostic tests that should be used to identify disorders in musical beat processing.
-In this respect, it is worth mentioning that the Meter test of the MBEA, the current standard tool for the identification of musical disorders, was not sensitive enough to detect the presence of a beat-based deficit, even though it positively correlated with BAT perception (
+In this respect, it is worth mentioning that the Meter test of the MBEA, the current standard tool for the identification of musical disorders, was not sensitive enough to detect the presence of a beat-based deficit, even though it positively correlated with BAT perception (d′ score).
+Only two of the four subjects with a clear-cut deficit in beat perception on the BAT also failed the MBEA Meter test.
+The Rhythm test of the MBEA had even less (or no) sensitivity to the presence of a beat processing impairment; all nine beat-synchronization-impaired participants performed in the normal range on the Rhythm test, including those with deficient beat perception on the BAT.
+Thus, the Rhythm test of the MBEA is not appropriate to determine normal beat-perception abilities, contrary to what was suggested in prior research (Sowiński & Dalla Bella, 2013).
+The current findings suggest that the MBEA Meter test might be a complementary measure but cannot replace the BAT for the diagnosis of beat-perception deficits.

 The BAT perceptual task also has limitations.
 It assesses one’s capacity to discriminate between the beat (which the participant must be able to extract first) and an added metronome, which may or may not be aligned with the beat.
 However, some people may use strategies relying on time-interval discrimination rather than beat perception to decide whether the metronome is aligned with the beat or not, especially for songs where there is a clear accented sound event for each beat.
 The beat was not equally prominent across stimuli in the present study (Table 2).
 We can thus reasonably assume that beat perception is necessary to succeed in the BAT perception task globally.
 Still, we cannot exclude the possibility that, in some instances where a sounded accent corresponded to the beat, participants used time-discrimination mechanisms to detect a misalignment with the superimposed metronome.
 In particular, the use of time-discrimination mechanisms might have helped some beat-synchronization-impaired participants, especially those who performed above the cut-off in the beat-perception task.
 As the metronome is absent in the synchronization test, reliance on time-discrimination mechanisms might, therefore, explain the decreased separation between the beat-synchronization-impaired group and the control group in the beat-perception test compared with the tapping test.
 However, because time discrimination is less efficient than beat perception for auditory timing (Teki et al., 2011), if participants in the beat-synchronization-impaired group were using time-discrimination mechanisms to compensate for their poor beat-perception abilities, their scores would generally remain lower than those of control subjects, which is what we observed.
 Since we did not specifically test time-discrimination abilities in this study, the contribution of time-interval discrimination to the BAT scores is unclear.
 A more thorough assessment of combined time-interval discrimination and beat-perception processes could be addressed in future studies, using such tools as the recently developed Battery for The Assessment of Auditory Sensorimotor and Timing Abilities (BAASTA; Bégel et al., 2017; Dalla Bella et al., 2017).